 How DISA Can Help

-DISA’s background screening services include a number of PBSA, formerly NAPBS, FCRA certified professionals who will help ensure that your hiring practices meet your industry needs.
+DISA’s background check services include a number of PBSA, formerly NAPBS, FCRA certified professionals who will help ensure that your hiring practices meet your industry needs.
 Our background check products can be grouped together to create a custom package, or they can be ordered on an as-you-need basis.
 It’s vital that employers understand their needs and build a background check policy that meets the requirements of their industry to maintain compliance and avoid fines and penalties.
 DISA’s team of professionals are trained to assist you in building a package that will help to further protect both your company and employees.
-For more information on building your custom background screening program contact 281-673-2530.
+For more information on building your custom background check program contact 281-673-2530.

 Are you an employer and still have questions regarding employment screening?